Skip to content

 Perennial

 Lavender thrives in full sun and well-drained, even poor or chalky soil.
 Plant in spring or early autumn, spacing 45-60 cm for hedging.
 Water sparingly once established — overwatering and heavy soil cause root rot.
 Prune after flowering in late summer, cutting back spent stems but never into old bare wood.
-English types (L. angustifolia) are hardiest; French and Spanish types need winter protection in cold areas.
+Fully hardy and long-lived when drainage is good.
 Replace plants every 5-7 years as they become woody.

 Yearly Lifecycle